-Gender Equity in Athletics Component Planned Actions To Address Deficiencies Found in Athletics Responsible Person(s) and Contact Information Time Lines Athletic participation by Gender Compared to Student Enrollments by Gender for 2013/2014 and 2014/2015.
-Tallahassee Community College has announced it will begin women's cross country in Fall 2016.
-Budgeting for 12 participants.
-The team will compete as a Division I program in the National Junior College Athletic Association (NJCAA).
-Other sports remain under consideration: women's volleyball, men's cross country, men's and women's soccer.
-Rob Chaney, Director of Athletics (850) 201-6085 chaneyr@tcc.fl.edu July 2014 - Feasibility study for additional teams was completed (attached - Appendix 2).
-Fall 2016 - Women's cross country will begin participating.
+Gender Equity in Athletics Component Planned Actions To Address Deficiencies Found in Athletics Responsible Person(s) and Contact Information Time Lines Athletic participation by Gender Compared to Student Enrollments by Gender for 2014-15 and 2015-16.
+To address this area of non-compliance, Tallahassee Community College began participating in women's cross country and half marathon in fall 2016.
+Participants will be reflected on the 2017-18 Equity Report.
+Volleyball remains under consideration to add as a female sport.
+Track/field is also being researched.
+Rob Chaney 850-201-6085 chaneyr@tcc.fl.edu July 2014 - Feasibility study for additional teams was completed (attached - Appendix 2).
+Fall 2016 - Began participating in women's cross country and half marathon.